Buried (film): Critical reception

 On review aggregation website Rotten Tomatoes, the film holds an approval rating of 87% based on 157 reviews with an average rating of 7.3/10.
 The site's critics consensus reads: "Wringing a seemingly impossible amount of gripping drama out of its claustrophobic premise, Buried is a nerve-wracking showcase for Ryan Reynolds' talent."
 Metacritic assigned the film a weighted average score of 65 out of 100 based on 29 critics, indicating "generally favorable reviews".

 Film critic Roger Ebert awarded the film three and a half out of four stars and wrote that "Rodrigo Cortés, the Spanish filmmaker behind this diabolical, Hitchcock-influenced narrative stunt, makes merry mischief with camera angles and lighting".
 Scott Mantz of Access Hollywood called it "a brilliantly twisted suspense thriller that would have made Alfred Hitchcock proud."
 Chris Tilly at IGN gave the film a perfect 10 out of 10.

 Peter Travers of Rolling Stone awarded the film two out of four stars, commenting: "Ninety minutes of being buried alive with Ryan Reynolds: Didn't we all suffer that in The Proposal?"

 Industry reception

-Celebrities across the film industry lauded the film and have cited it as one of their favorite films, including Nick Park, Peter Lord, Todd Haynes, Terry Gilliam, Luc Besson, Guillermo del Toro, Tom Tykwer, Neil Marshall, Pedro Almodóvar, James Gunn, Edgar Wright, David Cronenberg, Luca Guadagnino, Ruairí Robinson, Quentin Tarantino, The Wachowskis, Ralph Fiennes, Daniel Radcliffe, Josh Hartnett, Freddie Highmore, Nicolas Cage, Jason Sudeikis, Brendan Fraser, Ben Whishaw, Alan Rickman, Alistair Petrie, Cate Blanchett, Charlize Theron, Emma Corrin, Tilda Swinton, Romola Garai, Rosie O'Donnell, Gemma Arterton, Fenella Woolgar, Aisha Tyler and Julie Andrews.

-Film director John Waters named Buried as one of the ten best films of 2010 stating "The most excruciatingly painful date movie imaginable comes complete with a very smart feel-bad ending.
+Film director John Waters named Buried as one of the ten best films of 2010, stating, "The most excruciatingly painful date movie imaginable comes complete with a very smart feel-bad ending.
 See it with someone you hate."